EU should put Twitter under direct supervision after missteps: German official | Technology

 A senior German official said on Thursday Twitter should join other tech firms in being directly monitored by the European Commission, saying the company's erratic behaviour under new owner Elon Musk posed a threat to free speech.
 Sven Giegold, the state secretary in charge of competition policy at Germany's economy ministry, pointed to Twitter's abrupt suspension of journalists' accounts and restrictions on the access to some links.

-Sven Giegold, the state secretary in charge of competition policy at Germany's economy ministry, pointed to Twitter's abrupt suspension of journalists' accounts and restrictions on the access to some links.
 In a letter to two European Commissioners, Giegold called on the EU to launch an investigation and said the Commission should act to prevent what he called Twitter's "anti-competitive behaviour".
+Twitter did not immediately respond to requests for comment.
+The European Commission confirmed receiving the letter and said it would reply in due course, adding that it was following the developments at Twitter closely.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)